junxit/us-congress-bills-114/metadata.md

 - 2016-06-07 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 366 - 0 (Roll no. 271). (text: CR H3480)
 - 2016-06-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 366 - 0 (Roll no. 271).(text: CR H3480)
 - 2016-06-08 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2016-07-14 — Passed Senate without amendment by Unanimous Consent.
+- 2016-07-14 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2016-07-14 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent. (consideration: CR S5126)
+- 2016-07-14 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.(consideration: CR S5126)
+- 2016-07-15 — Message on Senate action sent to the House.
+- 2016-07-19 — Presented to President.
+- 2016-07-19 — Presented to President.
+- 2016-07-29 — Became Public Law No: 114-210.
+- 2016-07-29 — Became Public Law No: 114-210.
+- 2016-07-29 — Signed by President.
+- 2016-07-29 — Signed by President.